baggepinnen/MatrixProfile.jl/README.md

 ## MP distance
 See `mpdist(A,B,m)`.

+## Segmentation / change-point detection
+The most likely segmentation of a time series into two is calculated using `segment(p::Profile)`.
+A more detailed analysis can be performed using `sp = segment_profile(p::Profile)` which returns a vector of the same length as `p`, where a low value at index `i` indicates that few nearest-neighbor arcs pass over index `i`, `sp` thus form sort-of a "segmentation profile".

 ## Time series snippets
 To summarize a time series in the form of a small number of snippets, we have the function `snippets`.